Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-The ARMA is accountable to the Minister of Environment and Parks, and must provide business plans, reports, and audited financial statements to the Minister annually as well as notice of changes to its bylaws.
+The ARMA is accountable to the Minister of Environment and Protected Areas, and must provide business plans, reports, and audited financial statements to the Minister annually as well as notice of changes to its bylaws.

 Regulation and timelines

-Alberta’s EPR Regulation was approved on October 3, 2022, through Order in Council (PDF, 328 KB) and will come into force on November 30, 2022.
+Alberta’s Extended Producer Responsibility Regulation came into force on November 30, 2022.
 Government recognizes it will take time for producers to develop their EPR systems including considerations for collection and material management.